powerpuffpwn/powerpuffpwn.github.io/_posts/2021-03-27-bsidessf-pwnzoo.md

 change_name function

 The change_name function receives the animal "object as parameter and sets the name within the object.
-Here the code (as BinaryNinjas HL IL):
+Here the code (as BinaryNinjas HLIL):

 ```
 00001412  printf(format: "New name: ")